 - Postexertional malaise lasting more than 24 hours (which may be the most common secondary symptom);

-- Self-reported impairment(s) in short-term memory or concentration severe enough to cause substantial reduction in previous levels of occupational, educational, social, or personal activities;
+- Self-reported impairment(s) in short-term memory or concentration severe enough to cause substantial reduction in previous Start Printed Page 18752levels of occupational, educational, social, or personal activities;

 - Sore throat;

 - Multi-joint pain without joint swelling or redness;

 - Headaches of a new type, pattern, or severity; and